MaraTrifuna/test/Titan-Performance-and-Monitoring.md

 ### Customizing the Default Metric Names

-Titan prefixes all metric names with "com.thinkaurelius.titan".
-This prefix can be overridden through the `metrics.prefix` configuration property.
+Titan prefixes all metric names with "com.thinkaurelius.titan" by default.
+This prefix can be set through the `metrics.prefix` configuration property.
 For example, to shorten the default "com.thinkaurelius.titan" prefix to just "titan":

 ```
 # Optional